Erikberg123/Intersection_check/Readme.md

 README
-This folder contains code written for the Leica task it is written in C++ and uses STL
+This folder contains code written for the programming task it is written in C++ and uses STL

 To compile: